cite-architecture/CITE-App/README.md

 If `sbt fullOptJS` completes successfully, run the app by opening `CITE-App/target/scala-2.12/classes/index-opt.html` in your browser.

+## Images for CiteApp

+Documentation for configuring collections of images for CiteApp is underway at <https://github.com/cite-architecture/CITE-image-configurations>.

 ## Python SimpleServer

+Running CiteApp locally, and attempting to access images, can run afoul of the Cross-Origin-Restrictions (CORS).
+It may be possible to tell your browser to ignore that security precaution.
+Or, a safer alternative, is to serve CiteApp locally.
+If Python is installed, navigate to the directory that contains `cite-VERSION.html`, and execute:

 `python -m SimpleHTTPServer`